If you're like me, then you probably love grilling. Ever since I got my first grill, I've been trying to make the perfect steak every time.

 The first of these is something called a thermocouple probe thermometer.
 A thermocouple probe has two wires of different metals running down its length.

 As the temperature of the probe increases, the wires generate an electrical voltage.
 The electronics in the thermometer measure and convert this voltage to a temperature number which is read on display.

 They often use this type of thermometer in professional kitchens because it generally provides quick and precise readings regardless of the heat source - oven, range, or grill.

 An instant-read thermometer is your best bet for making sure that meat and fish are cooked to the proper temperature.

 - Bobby Flay, Chef

 The other thermometer most people use is called a thermistor probe thermometer.
-In this thermometer, an electric current is sent through a single wire in the probe.
+In this digital probe thermometer, an electric current is sent through a single wire in the probe.

 As the temperature increases, there is a change in the resistance to the electrical flow.
 This probe resistance is measured and converted into a temperature reading.

 This type of probe has a little more variation in its precision than the thermocouple does.
 In a thermistor, the quality of the materials makes a large difference in the accuracy, so you want to make sure you buy a good one.

 To use a meat thermometer correctly is a simple process.
 It only takes three steps: